-The EURES portal will need to be enhanced to incorporate AI functionalities, automating messages to jobseekers with relevant job offers, to streamline the recruitment process.
+The EURES portal will need to be enhanced to incorporate Al functionalities, automating messages to jobseekers with relevant job offers, to streamline the recruitment process.
 Vacancies should provide up to date and clear information, including whether employers are interested in candidates from other countries.
 To remain attractive, the portal needs to invest in contemporary state-of-the-art technologies, which succeed in satisfying the end users' needs while at the same time being easy and intuitive to handle and appealing to use.

-EURES services will need to continue dialogue and cooperation with social partners, who will be actively involved in uplifting job quality and working conditions by adapting to selective skills provision, ensuring that the workforce remains well-equipped to meet the labour market demand.
+EURES services will need to continue dialogue and cooperation with social partners, who will be actively involved in uplifting job quality and working conditions by adapting to selective skills provision, ensuring that the workforce remains well-equipped to meet the labour market demand linkedin.com/company/ european-labour-authority/ ela.europa.eu